encse/adventofcode/2024/Day10/README.md

 Read the [full puzzle](https://adventofcode.com/2024/day/10).

-Today's problem is surprisingly straightforward compared to yesterday's pointer nightmare.
+Today's problem is surprisingly straightforward compared to yesterday's pointer juggling.
 We finally get to use our favorite queue data structure to implement a flood fill.
 I saw this coming...

 As usual, we use a dictionary with complex numbers to parse the input.
 The meat of the solution is in `GetTrailsFrom`, which returns all trails starting at a specific trailhead.